danielnixon/scalasoup/README.md

 // Given some element without a parent (a document element in this case). val document: Document[ParentState.NoParent] = ScalaSoup.parse("<div></div>")

 // Select all div elements in the document.
-We (humans) know that the returned list will only include elements with parents, but we haven't presuaded the compiler. val results: List[Element[_]] = document.select("div")
+We (humans) know that the returned list will only include elements with parents, but we haven't persuaded the compiler. val results: List[Element[_]] = document.select("div")
 ```